Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

 \end{lemma}

-\begin{proof} If a trihex has mirror symmetry, then by Proposition~\ref{prop-mirrorSymmetry}, the function $F$ that takes a signature $(s, b, f)$ to its mirror signature $(s, b, s - b - f \pmod {s+1})$ must permute the trihex's three signatures.
+\begin{proof} If a $(3,6)$-fullerene has mirror symmetry and does not have 3-fold rotational symmetry, then by Proposition~\ref{prop-mirrorSymmetry}, the function $F$ that takes a signature $(s, b, f)$ to its mirror signature $(s, b, s - b - f )$ must permute the $(3,6)$-fullerene's three signatures.
 Since $F^2$ is the identity, $F$ must either fix all three equivalent signatures or it must swap two signatures and fix the third.